a11yproject/a11yproject.com/src/posts/2020-10-02-introduction-to-WAI.md

   - background
 ---

 The advent of the web brought infinite possibilities.
-It changed the way we learn, work and socialize because we were no longer limited by borders; real or imagined.
+It changed the way we learn, work and socialize because we were no longer limited by real or imagined borders.
 However there was a problem: Lack of standard guidelines and proper structure.
-Due to the divergence of individual initiatives the [Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/) was created.
+Due to the divergence of individual initiatives the [Web Accessibility Initiative (<abbr>WAI</abbr>)](https://www.w3.org/WAI/) was created.

 ## Introduction

-WAI is one of the initiatives created by the [World Wide Web Consortium(W3C)](https://www.w3.org/Consortium/) as an effort to improve accessibility on the web.
+WAI is one of the initiatives created by the [World Wide Web Consortium (<abbr>W3C</abbr>)](https://www.w3.org/Consortium/) as an effort to improve accessibility on the web.

 According to Tim Bernes-Lee, Director of the W3C and inventor of the World Wide Web: